Frequently asked questions on visas (FAQ)

 The German Embassy in no way cooperates with any other party or individuals or endorses their actions.
 Please note that no third party is entitled to request payment in connection with a visa application for Germany other than the Embassy in Kuwait itself and VFS Global Kuwait on behalf of the Embassy.
 All necessary application forms and check lists are available to download on this homepage and on the homepage of VFS Global Kuwait free of Charge.

 Visa fees of a rejected or withdrawn visa application are not refundable.

-Applicants who need additional information or have other enquiries/questions, but did not find the relevant information on this website can contact the Embassy as follows:
+Applicants who need additional information or have other enquiries/questions, but did not find the relevant information on this website can Contact the visa and consular section

 Phone: Sunday to Thursday 08:00 – 11.00 a.m. on Tel.
 96054084 (telephone call service only / no SMS or WhatsApp).